-In this article, we'll look at the way anxiety can cause chest pain, how to tell the difference between anxiety chest pain and a heart problem, and ways to calm yourself when you experience this type of pain.
+In this article, we'll look at some common causes for anxiety-driven chest pain, how to tell the difference between anxiety chest pain and a heart problem, and ways to calm yourself when you experience this type of pain.

 Anxiety and Unusual Physical Symptoms

-Rapid heartbeat, sweating, nausea, dizziness – these are the traditional symptoms of anxiety.
-But the vast majority of anxiety suffers experience their own unique physical symptoms, including:
+Rapid heartbeat, sweating, nausea, dizziness - these are the traditional symptoms of anxiety.
+But the vast majority of anxiety sufferers experience their own unique physical symptoms, including:

 - Leg tingling.